Hand Numbness After Cervical Spine Surgery: Causes, Recovery, and When to Seek Help

 Hand Numbness After Cervical Spine Surgery

-• Hand numbness after cervical spine surgery is common during recovery
+• Hand numbness after cervical spine surgery is common and often temporary.

 Hand numbness after cervical spine surgery can be worrying for patients, especially when it affects daily tasks like writing, gripping objects, or buttoning clothes.
 While some numbness is expected during recovery, ongoing or worsening symptoms may need medical attention.